-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1933 Gordon Introduced February 22, 2012 Assembly Appropriations Committee Existing Law: The existing California Beverage Container Recycling and Litter Reduction Act requires a distributor of specified beverage containers to pay a redemption payment to the Department of Resource Recycling and Recovery, for each beverage container, as defined, sold or transferred, for deposit in the California Beverage Container Recycling Fund.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1933 Gordon Introduced February 22, 2012 Assembly Existing Law: The existing California Beverage Container Recycling and Litter Reduction Act requires a distributor of specified beverage containers to pay a redemption payment to the Department of Resource Recycling and Recovery, for each beverage container, as defined, sold or transferred, for deposit in the California Beverage Container Recycling Fund.
 Existing law requires any person importing more than a 100 pounds of aluminum, bimetal, or plastic beverage container material, or more than 1,000 pounds of glass beverage container material, into the state to report the material and provide an opportunity for inspection and prohibits any person from falsifying documents required pursuant to the act or the regulations adopted by the department.
 A violation of the act is a crime.
-Watch Proposed Law: This bill would decrease the amount of materials for which a person is required to report to the department to 25 pounds of aluminum, bimetal, or plastic beverage container material, or more than 250 pounds of glass beverage container material, and would additionally require the person to provide the department with certain documentation regarding those materials.
-Since a violation of this requirement would be crime, the bill would impose a state-mandated local program.
-AB 2196 Chesbro Introduced February 23, 2012 Assembly Committee and Existing Law: The existing Renewables Portfolio Standard Program (RPS program) requires a retail seller of electricity, as defined, and local publicly owned electric utilities to purchase specified minimum quantities of electricity products from eligible renewable energy resources, as defined, for specified compliance periods.
+Proposed Law: This bill would decrease the amount of materials for which a person is required to report to the department to 25 pounds of aluminum, bimetal, or plastic beverage container material, or more than 250 pounds of glass beverage container material, and would additionally require the person to provide the department with certain documentation regarding those materials.
+Since a violation of this requirement would be crime, the bill would impose a statemandated local program.
+AB 2196 Chesbro Introduced February 23, 2012 Assembly Existing Law: The existing Renewables Portfolio Standard Program (RPS program) requires a retail seller of electricity, as defined, and local publicly owned electric utilities to purchase specified minimum quantities of electricity products from eligible renewable energy resources, as defined, for specified compliance periods.
 The specified minimum quantities of electricity products are based upon a percentage of the utility's total retail sales of electricity in California.
-Watch Committee and Utilities and Commerce
+Proposed Law: This bill would provide that if the RPS program eligibility of a facility is based on the use of landfill gas, digester gas, or another renewable fuel delivered to the facility through a common carrier pipeline, the transaction, including the source of the fuel and delivery method, shall meet certain conditions.
+In general this bill defines all the criteria that needs to be met, in order to be titled a "Renewable electric generation facility."